KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 sidebar_position: 2
 ---

-# Deliver Wordpress Application on Kubernetes and Clouds
+# Deliver the Wordpress application on Kubernetes and clouds

 This tutorial will demonstrate how to deploy a wordpress application using KusionStack which relies on both Kubernetes and Alicloud IaaS resources.
 Unlike the code-city application we previously deployed on Kubernetes, the wordpress application will also rely on Alicloud RDS (Relational Database Service) to provide a cloud-based database solution for wordpress website content such as articles, comments, users and other information.